SahiDemon/Account-switcher/README.md

 #### Note = The files on the release page ( .crx file ) is currently not functional due to browser policies.
 Browsers do not activate extensions without uploading them to the Chrome Web Store.
 This is the only available workaround.

 ## Usage

+#### Note = Clean the site data or log out from existing accounts.
+Then, add the accounts to the sites after the extension is installed.
+Finally, add the account to the extension.

 1. Launch the Account Switcher extension.
 2. Frist add the aacounts